 Take with both hands, palms up, the rolled edges of the sheet on both sides of the headboard.

-Bend your knees, keep your back straight!
+Bend your knees and keep your back straight!

 (performed by one sister)

-Contraindications: spinal injury; spinal surgery; epidural anesthesia.
+Contraindications: spinal injury; spine surgery; epidural anesthesia.

 Start the transfer procedure from the patient’s feet:

-stand at the patient's feet at an angle of 45 °;
+stand at the patient’s feet at an angle of 45°;

 spread your legs 30 cm wide;

-Slide one hand under the patient's neck, supporting his shoulder, and the other hand- under his back.
+Place one hand under the patient's neck, supporting his shoulder, and the other hand- under his back.

-Raise the patient's head and shoulders and place a pillow.
+Elevate the patient's head and shoulders and place a pillow.
 Make sure it lies comfortably.

 Fig. 17 Moving a helpless patient to the head of the bed using the “snake method”.